Micropropagation: Definition, Introduction, Parts, Structure, Characteristics

 4. Methods Of Micropropagation

-Micropropagation techniques in agriculture and horticulture help raise high-quality and disease-free plant varieties in many folds.
-The technique is utilised in the conservation course of the rarest and most endangered plant species and finds application in the large-scale production of ornamental plants and crops with genetic modifications.
+Micropropagation techniques in agriculture and horticulture help raise high-quality and disease-free plant varieties manyfold.
+The technique is utilised in the conservation of the rarest and most endangered plant species and finds application in the large-scale production of ornamental plants and crops with genetic modifications.

 Principles Of Micropropagation

+This is a mode of asexual reproduction.
 The micropropagation technique is based on two principles: cellular totipotency and the requirement of sterile aseptic conditions.
+Some basic points are discussed below:

 Stages Of Micropropagation